FarronF/limerick-council-meetings/meetings/2022/03/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 17th Dec 2021.md

 A significant crime prevention initiative was instigated in recent weeks with the University of

-Limerick to promote bike safety and security and this will be ongoing throughout the academic year.--- Community Policing Gardai supported by Limerick City and County Council also held a crime
+Limerick to promote bike safety and security and this will be ongoing throughout the academic year.
+---
+Community Policing Gardai supported by Limerick City and County Council also held a crime

 prevention stand in the city centre aimed at providing information to members of the public in